PavelDonskikh/SimpleMailer/README.md

 The HTML markup is shown in contact-form.php where /simplemailer/simplemailer.php is included, which processes the POST request, sends the form results to you email and generates the success or error message when the job is done.
 Do not forget to echo the result message by calling $simpleMailer->getResultMessage() in your view.

+I'm a bit not an artistic person, so I hope converting my resume into JSON will do :)

 	var paulDonskikh = {
 		name = 'Paul',
 		legalName = 'Pavel Donskikh',
 		born = new Date()
 	}